binaryage/totalspaces-web/sipsettings.md

 ## How to install TotalSpaces2 by turning off System Integrity Protection

 We now recommend turning off SIP to install TotalSpaces2, and to turn it back on again after it has been installed.
+For instructions for TotalSpaces2 versions earlier than 2.5.4, [see here](/elcapitan).

 You must boot into the Recovery OS.
 You do this by restarting your machine, and holding&nbsp;&nbsp; <img src="/images/cmd-r.png" title="cmd-r"> &nbsp;&nbsp;until the Apple logo appears.